mrjosh/helm-ls/README.md

 ### Integration with [yaml-language-server](https://github.com/redhat-developer/yaml-language-server)

 Helm-ls will use yaml-language-server to provide additional capabilities, if it is installed.

+> [!WARNING]
+>
-This feature is expermiental, you can disable it in the config ([see](#configuration-options)).
+> This feature is experimental, you can disable it in the config ([see](#configuration-options)) if you are getting a lot of errors beginning with `Yamlls:`.
-Having a broken template syntax (e.g. while your are stil typing) will cause diagnostics from yaml-language-server to be shown as errors.
+> Having a broken template syntax (e.g. while your are still typing) will also cause diagnostics from yaml-language-server to be shown as errors.

 To install it using npm run (or use your preferred package manager):